zsoltherpai/fluent-jdbc/README.md

 FluentJdbc provides a fluent API for executing JDBC SQL queries in Java 8.
 The main focus is on querying convenience and easy integration with most connection pooling and transaction managing solutions.

-The solution is lightweight and has no external dependencies.
+FluentJdbc is lightweight and has no external dependencies.

 #####Main advantages over plain JDBC#####
 - a flexible, functional API making the most common JDBC operations trivial one-liners